-In many ways the chair appears to be old fashioned - looking backward to earlier styles of furniture with a romantic reinterpretation of an historic type of chair - but it also marks or defines the start of a distinctly modern approach to furniture design.
+In many ways, for us now, this chair appears to be old fashioned - looking backward to earlier styles of furniture as a reinterpretation of an historic type of chair - but it can also be seen to mark or define the start of a distinctly modern approach to furniture design.

 Kaare Klint joined Carl Petersen as an assistant in December 1913, as work on the new gallery started, and his first designs were for furniture for the archives - a room at the end of the sequence of galleries with wide doors onto the garden.
 Drawings are dated February 1914 with designs for a sofa, bookcases, a bureau and chairs.

 The first working drawings for this chair for the main gallery are dated June 1914 and then a small model and a full-sized prototype were made.

 The starting point for the design was a Danish form of chair known as a Klismos that had first appeared in the late 18th century and was derived from chairs that had been depicted on classical vases and sculpture.
 The distinctive features were legs that had a marked curve between the seat and the floor - almost as if the legs are splaying or sliding out at the ground under the weight of the person - and with the back legs continuing up above the seat as posts to support a very sharply curved back rest.

 Klint designed a chair that was a distinct improvement on earlier designs and was certainly much lighter both in weight and appearance than many versions.
 In part this was because the chair was actually designed deliberately to be light so that it could be moved around the gallery by any visitor so they could sit down directly in front of a painting to study the work.

 photographs taken at Designmuseum Danmark in the major exhibition from June 2014 through to October 2015 on the work of Kaare Klint

 Kaare Klint (1888-1954)

 made by N M Rasmussen, Rud.
 Rasmussen and N C Jensen Kjær